jameshfisher/jameshfisher.com/_posts/2018-01-21-a-hex-compiler-in-c.md

 ---
 title: A hex compiler in C
 tags: []
+summary: >-
+  A compiler that converts a text file containing hex codes and comments into a binary output file.
 ---

 Here is a sample of a programming language I call "Hex":